Causes & Risk Factors

 Undescended testicles (cryptorchidism)

-Having surgery to bring down the testicle means you can regularly check your testicles and notice any changes early.
+If you had surgery to bring down the testicles as a child, you should check your testicles regularly.
+This is important so you can notice any changes early.

 Family history